A Short History of Arlington Woods Church

 By 1989, the fundraising target was achieved.
 The sod turning ceremony for the new expansion, officiated by Bishop Donald Bastian, took place on February 11, 1990.
 For the next year during the construction, we met met Sir Robert Borden High School for our services.
 On February 24, 1991, we came home to our newly enlarged building with a magnificent sanctuary that can hold 600.

-However, while there are troubles, there is God's grace to His children.
+However, while there are challenges, there is God's grace to His children.
 The church grew slowly, yet steadily, and in October 1998, an anonymous donor paid off the mortgage of our church building with a generous $237,000 gift.

 Rev. Dargan wrote these words in 1973: "Our prayer is that the Holy Spirit will lead each person who comes to the church; members, adherents, and friends; into the Deeper Life in Christ, so that someday we may rejoice that we have such glorious opportunities to work for the Lord.
 The church is only here because God worked miracles.
 We give him all the praise and glory for working through so many dedicated people.
 May the doors of this House of God be wide enough to receive all who need human love, fellowship, and care; narrow enough to shout out every envy, pride, and hate.
 May it be for all- aged, youth, and childhood- the Doorway to Christ's Eternal Kingdom."